DFIRKuiper/Kuiper/README.md

 ## Parsers

-The following are parsers used in Kuiper project, some are built custom, and some have been modified to output the results in a compliant format in order to integrate it with Kuiper and some have been heavily modified to fix issues with pushed data.
+The following are parsers used in Kuiper project, some are custom built, and others have been modified to output the results in a compliant format in order to integrate it with Kuiper and some have been heavily modified to make it compatible with Kuiper.

 Parser 		         | Author
 ----------------- | -------------
 BrowserHistory    | [Saleh Muhaysin](https://github.com/salehmuhaysin/BrowserHistory_ELK)
 Srum              | [Saleh Muhaysin](https://github.com/salehmuhaysin/SRUM_parser)
-CSV               | Custom
-Recyclebin        | Custom
-Scheduled Tasks   | Custom
+CSV               | Custom by Saleh Muhaysin Recyclebin        | Custom by Muteb Alqahtani Scheduled Tasks   | Custom by Muteb Alqahtani
 Prefetch          | [MBromiley](https://github.com/bromiley/tools/tree/master/win10_prefetch)
 Windows Events    | [dgunter](https://github.com/dgunter/evtxtoelk)
 Amcache	          | [Willi Ballenthin](https://github.com/williballenthin/python-registry/blob/master/samples/amcache.py)